Iosif-Sebastian/CompanyClasifier/README.md

 The ExcelReader class is responsible for reading the label data from an Excel file, preprocessing it (lemmatizing), and storing it in a way that’s easy to search during the matching process.
 The class also has methods to retrieve preprocessed labels when needed.
 •	The preprocessLabels() method reads the Excel file containing the labels, applies lemmatization, and stores the lemmatized version of each label in a separate file.
 It also creates a map (labelMapWords) where each label is linked to its corresponding set of lemmatized words.
 •	The readLemmatizedLabels() method loads the preprocessed label file and populates the map again, so the Companies class can use it for matching.

+3. OpenNLPLematizer Class – Lemmatizing Text
+The OpenNLPLematizer class is crucial for the lemmatization of the text.
+Lemmatization converts words to their root form (e.g., "running" becomes "run").
+Without this, comparing company descriptions to labels would be difficult due to variations in word forms.

+Static block: The lemmatizer is initialized only once using a dictionary (en-lemmatizer.dict).
+This avoids the need to reload the dictionary multiple times, ensuring the program runs more efficiently.

+lemmatizeText() method: This method processes the input text (e.g., company descriptions or label text), splits it into tokens (words), and lemmatizes them.
+It uses default POS tags for simplicity, treating all words as nouns.

 Reasoning for this structure: I separated the logic for reading and processing labels into a different class to maintain separation of concerns.
 The Companies class should not be burdened with the complexities of reading and preprocessing labels; this is the responsibility of the ExcelReader class.
 This way, if I need to change how labels are processed, I can modify ExcelReader without affecting the rest of the code.

 Step 3: Matching and Writing Data Back to Excel